aekpalakorn/TGRE-Classification/README.md

 ## Overview

-This repository contains the source code and resources for the **taxonomy knowledge assessment framework** described in the paper:
+This repository contains the source code and resources for the taxonomy knowledge assessment framework described in the paper:

 **"A Multi-Stage Framework with Taxonomy-Guided Reasoning for Occupation Classification Using Large Language Models."**

-This code base enables reproduction of the *Occupational Knowledge Assessment* experiments in the TGRE-LLM framework.
-It evaluates LLM’s internalized understanding of the **O*NET-SOC 2019 occupational taxonomy** through recall and recognition tasks.
+This code base enables reproduction of the Occupational Knowledge Assessment experiments in the TGRE-LLM framework.
+It evaluates LLM’s internalized understanding of the O*NET-SOC 2019 occupational taxonomy through recall and recognition tasks.

 The repository focuses on the following core capabilities:

-* **Taxonomy Recall Test** -- Evaluates a model’s ability to generate the correct SOC code or title from memory.
+* Taxonomy Recall Test: Evaluates a model’s ability to generate the correct SOC code or title from memory.
-* **Taxonomy Recognition Test** -- Evaluates the model’s ability to select the correct SOC code or title among distractors.
+* Taxonomy Recognition Test: Evaluates the model’s ability to select the correct SOC code or title among distractors.
-* **Digit-Level Control** -- Allows configurable code granularity (2, 3, 5, 6, or 8 digits) to analyze hierarchical taxonomy reasoning.
+* Digit-Level Control: Allows configurable code granularity (2, 3, 5, 6, or 8 digits) to analyze hierarchical taxonomy reasoning.

 ## Important Note for Reproducibility

 * This codebase reproduces the original experiment scripts as closely as possible.
 * File paths used in example commands are placeholders.
 Replace them with your own local paths as needed.
-* Model outputs and evaluation results may vary slightly depending on API version, model updates, or temperature settings.
+* Model outputs and evaluation results may vary slightly depending on API versions, model updates, or temperature settings.

 ## Repository Structure